 I guess I can’t name any trends this year.
-My favorite thing is timelessness – timeless design and timeless craftsmanship.
+My favorite thing is timelessness—timeless design and timeless craftsmanship.

-What do others view as your “signature” in your homes?
+What do others view as your signature in your homes?

-My signature is simple: a well-built home.
+Our signature is simple: a well-built home.

 What figure in history or your past do you admire most and why?

 There are many figures in history that I admire.
-Currently, I am in the process of devouring Gil Schafer’s book “The Great American House: Tradition for the Way We Live Now”.
+Currently, I am in the process of devouring Gil Schafer’s book “The Great American House: Tradition for the Way We Live Now.”
 Gil is a member of Architectural Digest’s AD100.
 He holds a Masters of Architecture from the Yale School of Architecture.
-Much of his writing focuses on the importance of the collaborative effort between the team of architect, interior designer, builder, and client.
-He focuses on the value of infusing historic elements into contemporary homes and the importance of things such as moldings, hardware, scale, and the way the house sits on a site.
+Much of his writing focuses on the importance of the collaborative effort between the team of architect, interior designer, builder and client.
+He focuses on the value of infusing historic elements into contemporary homes and the importance of things such as moldings, hardware, scale and the way the house sits on a site.

 What do you think are some of the most important elements of a successful build/remodel team?

-Collaboration between the client, interior designer, architect and builder is of paramount importance in bringing a house to life.
+As a firm specializing in commissioned homes, collaboration between the client, interior designer, architect and builder is of paramount importance in bringing a house to life.
 It is also one of the most enjoyable aspects of the building process.

 What do you wish others knew about your company?